Mountain Biking The Buffalo Creek Loop

-Most of the Buffalo Creek mountain biking loop is over 7,000 feet, so if you’re coming from a lower elevation or not used to the altitude, be prepared for a bit of suffering.
+Most of the Buffalo Creek mountain biking trails are over 7,000 feet, so if you’re coming from a lower elevation or not used to the altitude, be prepared for a bit of suffering.
 I live at 4,500 feet and I felt like my lungs and legs were burning for the first 45 minutes.
 Be prepared with extra water, sunscreen, and plenty of daylight hours.

 Where to start